-- A. An employee will be selected by the Committee as Employee of the Quarter and recognized at the first regular meeting of the quarter of the Putnam County Board of County Commissioners and presented a \$150 gift card. - B. The employee selected by the Committee as Employee of the Year will be honored during the month of December, receive a plaque and a \$750 gift card.
-The Employee of the Year shall be selected from among the quarterly winners for the year ended September 30. - C. The name of the employee selected will be added to the master plaque bearing the names of all Employees of the Year located in the lobby of the Putnam County Administration Office Building.
+- A. An employee will be selected by the Committee as Employee of the Month and recognized at the first regular meeting of the following month of the Putnam County Board of County Commissioners and presented a \$100 gift card. - B. An employee will be selected by the Committee as Employee of the Quarter and recognized at the first regular meeting of the following quarter of the Putnam County Board of County Commissioners and presented a \$500 gift card. - C. The employee selected by the Committee as Employee of the Year will be honored during the month of December, receive a plaque and a \$1000 gift card.
+The Employee of the Year shall be selected from among the monthly and quarterly winners for the year ended September 30. - D. The name of the employee selected will be added to the master plaque bearing the names of all Employees of the Year located in the lobby of the Putnam County Administration Office Building.